 Gardeners depend on the trailing habit of fuchsias to spill over containers and thrill in hanging baskets, but the climbing habit of "Lady in Black" fills a new niche in the fuchsia world.
 The half-hardy plants climb up to six feet in one season, producing hundreds of flowers at any one time throughout the long blooming season.
 "Lady in Black" climbs by twining tendrils, so give it a trellis or fence with thin wires or mesh to enable the vines to cling.

 03 of 08

 Fuchsia "Dollar Princess"

-Blooming equally well in sun or shade, the red and purple blooms of the "Dollar Princess" fuchsia blends well with warm and cool color schemes.
+Blooming equally well in the sun or shade, the red and purple blooms of the "Dollar Princess" fuchsia blend well with warm and cool color schemes.
 In spite of its exotic appearance, "Dollar Princess" is a hardy fuchsia that can survive winter temperatures down to 5 degrees F. The shrub produces woody branches that are part of its permanent structure, and new tender growth will emerge from these branches in the spring.
 To increase the chances of winter survival in cold areas, remove all dead foliage and pile mulch and leaves around the base of the plant.
 Wet soggy winter soils cause root rot and death, so fuchsias in raised beds have a better chance of survival in these garden situations.

 04 of 08